PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 Just take it now, please, and leave us alone!
 # Persuaded
 A key, a key – there’s one under the stone
-You can just pick that up, and enter the home
+You could just pick that up, and enter her home
 But I’ve got lots of riddles; I’ll give them for free Cause without [[Vinaeya]] I’m getting lonely.
 # Flixie